suraj8800/journalApp/README.md

 - we have so many way to apply so what we need to use at the end so answer is XML
 - beacuse its seperate only for log.
+- The <configuration> element is the root element of the logback.xml file.
+All Logback configuration is enclosed within this element.

+** MASTER EXTERNAL API INTEGRATION IN SPRING BOOT STEP BY STEP** We you for practices  1.
+Wheater API (free but need creadit card), 2.theysaidso Quotes API(not free), 3. wheaterstack API (free), 4 APi-ninja.com for quotes api free